Skip to content

 A short flight of steps leads down to the main entrance.
 Here, a glazed front door opens onto a sociable open-plan reception room, with a direct line of sight toward the private courtyard at the back.
 Owing to its expansive glazing on three aspects, the space is filled with natural light from sunrise to sunset.
 A fresh colour and material palette enhances the impression of volume and light, and engineered oak floorboards extend underfoot.

-At the front is a generous kitchen and dining area, where modern units are arranged in a L-shaped configuration and topped with Carrara quartz work surfaces and splashback.
+At the front is a generous kitchen and dining area, where modern units are arranged in an L-shaped configuration and topped with Carrara quartz work surfaces and splashback.
 Wall-mounted cupboards provide additional space for storage.
-Integrated appliances are by Siemens and include induction hob and oven, fridge-freezer and dishwasher.
+Integrated appliances are by Siemens and include an induction hob and oven, fridge-freezer and dishwasher.
 There is also a practical 3N1 tap.

 The sitting area is positioned to the rear and opens to a spacious decked terrace, extending the living spaces outside in the warmer season.
 Also on this floor is a separate WC and laundry room.

-A steel-clad, polished American oak staircase ascends to the first floor; fitted with full-height open shelving, it serves both as a connection between different areas of the house and as gallery space, cleverly designed to display books, plants and artworks.
+A steel-clad, polished American oak staircase ascends to the first floor; fitted with full-height open shelving, it serves both as a connection between different areas of the house and as a gallery space, cleverly designed to display books, plants and artworks.
 Above, a large skylight invites natural light to pour in and can be opened for enhanced ventilation.

 There are two tranquil and private double bedrooms on the first floor, both set beneath high, vaulted ceilings and with built-in mirrored wardrobes.
 The bedroom at the front of the plan is illuminated by a skylight, with additional light pouring in through a bespoke window to one side, fitted with remote-controlled blackout blinds.
 Concealed lighting has been inset into the wall, creating a warm ambience.